nachooglpz/rust_os/README.md

 ### Implement the target triple
 - This is only for informational purposes.

-- The target specification is already implemented on the `x86_64-nacho_os.son`, and embeded on the `.cargo/config.toml` configuration.<br>
+- The target specification is already implemented on the `x86_64-nacho_os.json`, and embedded on the `.cargo/config.toml` configuration.<br>

 - So the project can be run with just `cargo build`.